Prion6/BiomeGenerationTool/README.md

 Add elements to ***LayerSettings -> MapElements*** to select elements to populate each layer.
 Sample assets can be found in ***Assets -> MapElements***.

-Add elements to ***LayerSettings>FitnessFunctions*** to select fitness functions to target when providing suggestions.
+Add elements to ***LayerSettings -> FitnessFunctions*** to select fitness functions to target when providing suggestions.
 There is a limit of 8 functions per layer.

 Press ***DisplayOptions -> RUN*** to start generating suggestions. clicking on a suggestion will replace your current map.